RugbyFootballHistory.com

 Photo by Getty (click to purchase)

-Argentina has been confirmed alongside South Africa, New Zealand and Australia to play from 2012 in “The Rugby Championship” – the exciting and ground-breaking replacement for the Tri-Nations series.
+Argentina was confirmed alongside South Africa, New Zealand and Australia to play from 2012 in “The Rugby Championship” – the exciting and ground-breaking replacement for the Tri-Nations series.

 After several months of negotiations with the Unión Argentina de Rugby (UAR) and the International Rugby Board (IRB), the SANZAR Joint Venture partners have invited Argentina to join the tournament.
-An agreement confirming Argentina’s participation was signed in Auckland recently.
+An agreement confirming Argentina’s participation was signed in Auckland.

 “The invitation to Argentina to join the Championship is a defining moment for Southern Hemisphere rugby and significant for world rugby,”